-Greeting (1-2 Minutes)
+Greeting (1-2 minutes)

 Morning Message (3-5 Minutes)

-Our morning message is usually one of our quotes of the day.
-I read the quote, then the students repeat the quote, then students talk about what they think the quote means with a buddy and we share out.
+Our morning message is typically a quote of the day.
+I read the quote, then the students repeat the quote.
+After we have read it twice, students talk about what they think the quote means with a buddy and then we share out.
 We talk about what the quote means, and how we can show the meaning of the quote as a second grader THAT day.

 Sharing (2-3 Minutes)

 On Mondays, we always skip our game portion and we talk with a partner about what we did that weekend.
 Then, we go around in a circle and students have to tell us who their partner was and what they did that weekend.
 This is a great way for students to be heard and feel validated about their experiences over the weekend.
 After a long break, I set a 1 minute timer and let students share about their own breaks rather than a partner’s break.

 Game or Brain Break (4-5 Minutes)